-EXT1 AUX SENDS The signal can be routed to Auxes 1 to 4.
-These sends are not affected by the EXT1 fader which returns the signal to the LR mix.
+AUX SENDS The combined effects signal can be returned to Auxes 1 to 4.
+These sends are not affected by the ST1 (ST5) LEV control which returns the signal to the LR mix.
 The stereo signal is summed to feed the auxes in mono.
 This can be changed if preferred by repositioning internal jumper options so that L feeds auxes 1,3, and R feeds auxes 2,4.
-Use the aux sends to feed these signals to the monitors if required, for example to add some reverb from an effects return.
+Use the aux sends to add the effects to the monitors if required.